vemundrefnin/digital-brain/content/In-Class Participation Week 2 Data and descriptive statistics.md

 #calstate
 #cis5550
 #business-analytics
 #data-mining
-# In-Class Participation Week 2 Data and descriptive statistics
+# In-Class Participation Week 2 Data and Descriptive Statistics
 a)Mean - 2.Which measure represents the value where half the data points are above and the other half are below?

 b)Median - 6.
 What measures are robust to skewed data or extreme data?